TeriAnn's Guide to Aladdin Mantle Lamps

 Cap Mantle:

 The Cap mantle used with the Aladdin model 1 & 2 were a vast improvement of the earlier adjustable hang man shape hanger The mantle now came premounted on an inverted U shaped frame that is attached to a base.
-The base slid down over the cone in the gallery providing much better centring of the cone and minimized hand contact with the mantle fabric.
+The base slid down over the cone in the gallery providing much better centering of the cone and minimized hand contact with the mantle fabric.
 Cap mantles were also used on Beacon model 1, Kim, Sunlight, early Sunbeam burners and late CONTRACO burners among others.

-Aladdin Cap mantles were sold in white or uncoloured (bare carboard) boxes with blue print.
+Aladdin Cap mantles were sold in white or uncolored (bare cardboard) boxes with blue print.
 Early mantles were sold in round boxes and later ones in rectangular boxes.
 I am not sure when production of the cap mantle ended.
 It appears in the 1922 price list and is absent when the lox-on mantles were introduced in 1928.
 If Any one can help narrow down the year cap mantles were discontinued I would appreciate an email.
 Also if you have any idea of when Aladdin went from the round box to the rectangular box.

 From a 1920 Supplies & Extra parts order form